worshamweb/rails8-kamal-aws-tutorial/KAMAL_DEPLOYMENT_TUTORIAL.md

 *Run on EC2 instance, then logout and login again*

 ### Connection Issues
-- Verify security group allows port 80 (HTTP)
+- Verify security group allows port 80 (HTTP) from 0.0.0.0/0
 - Check Elastic IP is correctly associated
 - Ensure application is running with `bin/kamal app logs`